Chapter 40 : Sugarcoat

-“And I can’t believe you care so much, seeing as you’re the one who dumped my brother for a glorified frat boy.
-You do realize he’s just one beer chugging contest away from a life of trailer park alcoholism, yeah?”
+“And I can’t believe you care so much," I burst without warning.
+"Seeing as you’re the one who dumped my brother for a glorified frat boy.
+You do realize he’s just one hot dog eating contest away from a life of trailer park alcoholism, yeah?”
 Maybe it was hypocritical of me to say such a thing when, days ago, I’d given Xandanique my blessing.
-But I was an angry teenaged girl.
-Hypocritical was kind of my area of expertise.
+But hey, I was an angry teenaged girl.
+Hypocritical was kind of my thing.

 I didn’t wait for a response.
-I just gave the two girls a lingering look, and then my feet were taking me out the door.
-I was sick of the drama, of the screaming, of the righteousness.
+I just gave the two girls a lingering look, and then my feet were taking me out the door and away from the drama, from the screaming, from the self-righteousness.
+It was all too, too much.
 Since when had we become The Real Housemates of Hogwarts?!
-And why was this development okay with everyone?
+And why was this development okay with everyone else but me?

-The door slammed soundly behind me.
 “What a bloody joke.”
-I could hear Dom mutter behind it.
-And for the first time in a while, I think we were all in full agreement.
+I could hear Dom mutter behind it, and for the first time in a while, I think we were all in agreement.

 Other Similar Stories